edschofield/pep_backward_compatibility/pep_backward_compatibility.rst

 introduced a mechanism for forward compatibility but noted that a new mechanism for backward compatibility was outside the scope of that PEP.
 This PEP introduces such a mechanism for backward compatibility.
+It also supports the policy proposed in PEP 387, "Policy for Backward Compatibility".

-PEP 5, "Guidelines for Language Evolution", notes that "This PEP [5] does not replace or preclude other compatibility strategies such as dynamic loading of backwards-compatible parsers."
+PEP 5, "Guidelines for Language Evolution", notes that "This PEP [PEP 5] does not replace or preclude other compatibility strategies such as dynamic loading of backwards-compatible parsers."